iamolegga/prettier-loader/README.md

     - format code on every save (if working with webpack-dev-server)
     - works in background
     - consistent prettier settings on project
+    - updating all the codebase when just running with new prettier version

   - Cons:
     - works only on webpack dependent projects